 Not all.
 It depends on the case.

 In some other misdemeanor and felony cases, the prosecutor may agree to plea bargain by “stayed adjudication.”
-This is when the judge permits the defendant to withdraw his/her guilty plea prior to the judge rendering a judgment in the case as long as the defendant successfully finishes all the sentencing terms.
-The judge will then dismiss the charge, and the defendant will have no conviction.
+This is when the judge permits you to withdraw your guilty plea prior to the judge rendering a judgment in the case as long as you successfully finish all the sentencing terms.
+The judge will then dismiss the charge, and you will have no conviction.

-Otherwise, defendants entering into plea deals will have to enter a guilty plea, which will then count as a criminal conviction.
+Otherwise, you will have to enter a guilty plea, which will then count as a criminal conviction.

 12) Do some plea deals involve jail or prison time?